- Oops!Something went wrong.Please try again later.

-Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
-I note that Peoples Bancorp's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-While we note Peoples Bancorp's EBIT margins were flat over the last year, revenue grew by a solid 13% to US$199m.
-That's a real positive.
+Top-line growth is a great indicator that growth is sustainable, and combined with a high earnings before interest and taxation (EBIT) margin, it's a great way for a company to maintain a competitive advantage in the market.
+It's noted that Peoples Bancorp of North Carolina's revenue from operations was lower than its revenue in the last twelve months, so that could distort our analysis of its margins.
+Peoples Bancorp of North Carolina maintained stable EBIT margins over the last year, all while growing revenue 9.7% to US$70m.
+That's progress.

-Are Peoples Bancorp Insiders Aligned With All Shareholders?
+Are Peoples Bancorp of North Carolina Insiders Aligned With All Shareholders?

-I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
-As a result, I'm encouraged by the fact that insiders own Peoples Bancorp shares worth a considerable sum.
-Indeed, they hold US$19m worth of its stock.
+It's pleasing to see company leaders with putting their money on the line, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
+So it is good to see that Peoples Bancorp of North Carolina insiders have a significant amount of capital invested in the stock.
+Indeed, they hold US$18m worth of its stock.
 That shows significant buy-in, and may indicate conviction in the business strategy.
-Even though that's only about 2.7% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.
+That amounts to 12% of the company, demonstrating a degree of high-level alignment with shareholders.

 While it's always good to see some strong conviction in the company from insiders through heavy investment, it's also important for shareholders to ask if management compensation policies are reasonable.
 Our quick analysis into CEO remuneration would seem to indicate they are.
 The median total compensation for CEOs of companies similar in size to Peoples Bancorp of North Carolina, with market caps between US$100m and US$400m, is around US$1.7m.